-Caesar Salad is an Italian dish.
+You probably think Caesar Salad is an Italian dish.
 But in fact it was invented in Tijuana, Mexico in the 1920’s.
 It’s a wonderful dish on its own or paired with any number of toppings or entrees.
 What makes a great Caesar Salad is a great dressing and freshly made croutons, both of which are quick and easy to make.

 There are a lot of different ways that one can make the dressing for a Caesar Salad.
 This particular one is a true winner with just the right amount of garlic and anchovies.
 In addition, because it uses mayonnaise which is already emulsified, one does not have to worry about the oil separating.